 One often overlooked but incredibly important aspect of getting familiar with a language is mastering the pronunciation.
 The letters you see on a page will not be pronounced the same as they are in your native language.
 Learn the differences and practice saying them out loud.
 Using the sound function on language app Duolingo is one way to do this by yourself ahead of your trip.
 Duolingo is one of the most used education apps in the world and for those learning the basics of a new language, it has tests specifically designed to improve pronunciation.
 Of course, after arriving at your destination, the best way to get used to the language to pay close attention when hearing locals speak.
 It can be tempting to try to learn as many words as quickly as possible but remember speaking with an improper accent or intonation likely means that no one will be able to understand.
 It’s better to slow down, and make sure you’re saying things correctly.

-Put yourself in situations where you must use the language
+Find situations where you must use the language

 The best way to get used to dealing with language barriers is to start using the language bit by bit.
 When travelling to foreign places, it can be easy to stay on the well-beaten tourist path where tour guides and servers speak English, but sooner or later, you’re going to have to communicate with someone who only speaks the local language.
 You might as well put yourself in that situation as soon as possible so that you can get comfortable… with being uncomfortable.
 This could be as simple as going out to dinner alone and ordering from the menu or walking to a corner store to buy beers for you and your travel buddy.
 Speaking of travel buddies, if yours speaks better French, Spanish or whatever the local language may be, make a point to branch out on your own every so often so as not to become over reliant on their language skills.
 Since cab and uber drivers don’t work in tourism, having a conversation with yours is a great way to do this.
 Another idea: keep an eye on where the locals go for lunch and drop by.